 BUILDING A ROADMAP FOR A RESILIENT FUTURE Recognizing these looming hazards, the municipality of Beirut worked with the Global Facility for Disaster Reduction and Recovery (GFDRR) and the World Bank to proactively prepare the bustling metropolis for a resilient future.
-This joint effort paved the way for Beirut's Comprehensive Urban Resilience Master Plan, which is designed to give decision-makers a clear view of the city's shocks and stressors, and the specific actions that are needed to address them.
-The Resilience Master Plan, which is expected to be released in late 2018, aims to address a wide variety of natural and man-made vulnerabilities.
-In developing the plan, Beirut authorities followed a three-stage process: Resilience Diagnostic.
-By gathering and analyzing data, authorities constructed a comprehensive view of potential shocks and stresses, the city's related vulnerabilities, and key gaps and challenges in building resilience.
-This process drew upon data for city conditions, disaster risks, existing resilience measures, and governance structures. - ▶ Resilience Strategy.
-Informed by the resilience diagnostic, a resilience strategy identified three priority areas for actions going forward: enhancing risk governance across the entire resilience cycle, from risk assessment to recovery; reducing the risks posed by shocks and stresses; and increasing preparedness for major disasters by developing early warning systems and comprehensive plans for response and recovery. - Action Plans.
+This joint effort paved the way for Beirut's Comprehensive Urban Resilience Master Plan, which is designed to give decision-makers a clear view of the city's shocks and stressors and the specific actions that are needed to address them.
+In developing the Resilience Master Plan, which is expected to be released later in the year, Beirut authorities followed a three-stage process to address a wide variety of natural and man-made vulnerabilities: Resilience Diagnostic.
+Data gathering and analysis provided a comprehensive understanding of the city's potential shocks and stresses and related vulnerabilities and key gaps and challenges in building resilience.
+This process covered data for city conditions, disaster risks, existing resilience measures and governance structures.

+- ▶ Resilience Strategy.
+Informed by the resilience diagnostic, a resilience strategy identified three priority areas for actions going forward: enhancing risk governance across the entire resilience cycle from risk assessment to recovery, taking active steps to reduce the risks posed by shocks and stresses and related vulnerabilities, and enhancing preparedness for major disasters through the development of early warning systems and comprehensive response and recovery plans. - Action Plans.
 Over a dozen action plans were developed and grouped into three programs of action based on the three priority areas.
-Each action plan tackled the likely timeframe for implementation, links to other action plans, likely costs, the potential cost benefit, and the plan's alignment with local, national, and global frameworks, such as the Sendai Framework for Disaster Risk Reduction.
+Each action plan tackled the likely timeframe for implementation, the linkage to other action plans, the likely cost, the potential cost benefit, and their alignment with local, national, and global frameworks such as the Sendai Framework for Disaster Risk Reduction.
 LESSONS LEARNED Engagement with a wide range of stakeholders is critical to getting a full picture of resilience gaps and challenges.
 Every stage of the Resilience Master Plan put a heavy emphasis on stakeholder engagement.
-Beirut authorities sought inputs from a wide range of stakeholders representing the public, private, and nongovernmental sectors, which provided a rich picture of the city's resilience gaps and challenges.
-During the first stage of the Resilience Master Plan, authorities piloted an innovative online survey tool, which allowed them to glean quantifiable, comparable insights into the city's resilience needs from multiple stakeholders.
+Beirut authorities sought inputs from a wide range of stakeholders representing the public, private and nongovernmental sectors, providing a rich picture of the city's resilience gaps and challenges.
+During the first stage of the Resilience Master Plan, an innovative online survey tool was trialed which allowed authorities to glean quantifiable and comparable insights into the city's resilience needs from multiple stakeholders.
 Resilience planning must be viewed as a "living framework" that responds to evolving risks and hazards.
 Against the backdrop of intensifying climate risk and rapid urbanization, Beirut's vulnerabilities are constantly evolving.
-Accordingly, the Resilience Master Plan provides for the establishment of a cross-sectoral platform for disaster risk management, which will oversee regular updates of the Resilience Master Plan and implementation of the action plans.
-The platform will comprise city-level agencies, national agencies, and nongovernmental organizations, among others.
+Accordingly, the Resilience Master Plan provides for the establishment of a cross-sectoral platform for disaster risk management which will oversee regular updates of the Resilience Master Plan and implementation of the action plans.
+The platform will be comprised of city-level agencies, national agencies, and nongovernmental organizations, among others.